2xsaiko/mixin-cheatsheet/inject-cancellable.md

 Return type: see [`@Inject`](inject.md)

+Injecting on interface methods:
+You can only inject on TAIL or RETURN!

 Example mixin:
 ```java
 @Inject(method = "target()V", at = @At(value = "INVOKE", target = "Lnet/example/Dummy;dummy()V"), cancellable = true)